-A member may be disciplined or expelled in accordance with the Society's policies and procedures relating to the discipline of members as approved by the Board from time to time.
+A member may be disciplined or their membership not renewed in accordance with the Society's policies and procedures relating to the discipline of members as approved by the Board from time to time.

-Any dues, subscriptions, or other monies owed to the Society by terminated or expelled Members will remain due.
+Any dues, subscriptions, or other monies owed to the Society remain due when a member is disciplined, or their membership is not renewed.